 Low levels of high-density lipoprotein (HDL) levels are a strong independent risk factor for development of new or recurrent coronary heart disease (CHD) events (New Engl J Med 1990;322:1700-1707 Acta Med Scand 1987;221:357-62), and are often accompanied by central obesity, insulin resistance, high triglycerides (TG), hypertension, and diabetes.
 While the combination of low HDL-C and normal or mildly elevated low-density lipoprotein cholesterol (LDL-C) increases the risk for cardiovascular events, it is unclear whether therapies specifically designed to raise HDL-C are beneficial among these patients.
 Similarly, it remains unclear whether lowering triglycerides has a major impact on the angiographic or clinical course of these patients.

 1. Circulation 1998;98(Suppl I): I-450-1 Final results

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Diet, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Diet, Hypertension

 Keywords: Obesity, Abdominal, Coronary Artery Disease, Skin Neoplasms, Gemfibrozil, Hypertriglyceridemia, Risk Factors, Constriction, Pathologic, Insulin Resistance, Angioplasty, Stents, Cholestyramine Resin, Cholesterol, Coronary Stenosis, Abdominal Pain, Cholecystitis, Niacin, Diet, Triglycerides, Hypertension, Diabetes Mellitus